Rangana Herath: Establishment in squad

-After playing second role in the team for long time behind the shadow of maestro Muttiah Muralitharan, Herath ascended to prominence against Australia in 1999 with a "mystery" ball.
-He broke into the national side after an impressive A tour to England.
-Herath while playing in two test matches in the series, deceived the visiting Australians with a delivery that darted the other way.
-He took six test wickets against the Australians.
-Herath made a comeback to the Test side, taking 15 wickets in the 3 match Test series vs. Pakistan played in Sri Lanka, also winning the man-of-the-match award in the first Test.
-Herath then took 8 wickets in the second Test in the two match Test-series between Sri Lanka and New Zealand in Sri Lanka.
+After playing a secondary role in the team for many years behind the shadow of Muttiah Muralitharan, Herath ascended to prominence against Australia in 1999 with a "mystery" ball.
+He broke into the national side after an impressive tour to England.
+Herath while playing in two Test matches in the series, deceived the visiting Australians with a delivery that darted the other way.
+He took six Test wickets against the Australians.
+Herath made a comeback to the Test side, taking 15 wickets in the 3-match Test series vs. Pakistan in Sri Lanka, in addition to winning the man-of-the-match award in the first Test.
+Herath then took 8 wickets in the second Test in the two-match Test-series between Sri Lanka and New Zealand in Sri Lanka.
 This led Sri Lanka to a win, and a series victory.

-Herath played only in the test at Galle during the home series against India.
+Herath played only in the Test at Galle during the home series against India.
 Though Sri Lanka won, he only managed to take the wicket of Indian spinner Harbhajan Singh in that match.
-Herath was recalled for the second test match against the West Indies in November 2010.
-In that match played at the newly renovated R. Premadasa Stadium, he took three wickets in the first innings.
+Herath was recalled for the second Test match against the West Indies in November 2010.
+In that match, played at the newly renovated R. Premadasa Stadium, he took three wickets in the first innings.
 In the second Test of Sri Lanka's tour of South Africa in December 2011, Herath took nine wickets and won the Man of the Match award.
 Sri Lanka won the match by 208 runs; it was their first Test win in South Africa.

-Herath took 12 wickets during the first test match of the 2012 England test series.
+Herath took 12 wickets during the first Test match of the 2012 England Test series in Sri Lanka.
 His match winning performance helped him to secure the "Man of the Match" award in Galle.
-Herath was England's latest spin tormentor with 6 for 74 during the first inning and he took another 6 wickets for just 97 runs and confirmed the Sri Lanka's victory against the touring English team.
+Herath was England's latest spin tormentor with figures of 6 for 74 in the first innings and 6 for 97 in the second, confirming Sri Lanka's victory against the touring English team.